 This makes for some sweet returns using functional mathematics.

-As you can see,(from the graph above) the difference that your financial institution pays you, over the course of one fiscal year, for maintaining an account that compounds monthly vs. yearly is $471.31.
+As you can see the difference that your financial institution pays you, over the course of one fiscal year, for maintaining an account that compounds monthly vs. yearly is $471.31.

 That’s roughly 10 nights at the movies using your Scotiabank Scene Visa complete with 2 cold bevvies of your choice on the rocks and a large buttered popcorn.
 Not that buttery flavoured garbage – the real stuff!